terrybondy/InversifyJS/wiki/environment.md

 If your environment don't support one of these you will need to import a shim or polyfill.

 ## Metadata Reflection API
-> :warning: **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
-More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 Required always.
 Use [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) as polyfill.

 ```